l3p-cv/lost/docs/docs/contribution_guide.md

 ## How to do frontend development?

-The Frontend is developed with React, Redux, CoreUI
+The Frontend is developed with React and CoreUI (and Redux, but this will be removed in the future)

 1. To start developing frontend follow the
     `LOST QuickSetup <quick-setup>` instruction.